-Boesky’s broad cooperation with the goverment already has implicated several prominent Wall Street professionals and is expected to result in more indictments.
+Boesky’s broad cooperation with the government already has implicated several prominent Wall Street professionals and is expected to result in more indictments.

 He could have received five years in prison and a $250,000 fine.
-Still, his prison term was the longest meted out so far in the unwinding revelations that have rocked the securities industry over the past year and a half.
+Still, his prison term was the longest meted out so far in the case that has rocked the securities industry for the past year and a half.

-An indifferent attitude pervaded a good faction of the financial district’s lunchtime set, more interested in shopping or staying warm than discussing the ex-financier’s fate.
+An indifferent attitude pervaded many of the financial district’s lunchtime set, more interested in shopping or staying warm than discussing the ex- financier’s fate.

-There were arguments over the length of the sentence, and skepticism over the amouth of time Boesky actually would spend in prison.
-Legally, he must serve one-third of the sentence before he is eligible for parole.
+There were arguments over the length of the sentence, and skepticism about the amount of time Boesky actually would spend behind bars.
+Legally, he must serve one-third of the sentence before being eligible for parole.

-″Three years is not enough for a guy who got as greedy as he got,″ said Julian Ennis, a tourist from Alabama as he reloaded his camera after a tour of the stock exchange.
+″Three years is not enough for a guy who got as greedy as he got,″ Julian Ennis, a tourist from Alabama, said as he reloaded his camera after a tour of the stock exchange.

 ″For the amount of money involved, it really doesn’t fit the crime,″ said Jesse Davis, 28, who writes computer trading programs.

-But one 40-year-old investment banker, who spoke on the condition of anonymity, said one year’s incarceration ″may be a sufficient deterrant″ for shady speculators.
+But one 40-year-old investment banker, who spoke on condition of anonymity, said one year’s incarceration ″may be a sufficient deterrent″ for shady speculators.

 ″They need to see it.
 People have come to accept that you can do business that way as long as you don’t commit a criminal felony - I mean as in harming someone or stealing money.
 Boesky didn’t hold up a bank, he held up the system,″ the man said.